Tararua Dahlias

 TUBER SALE

-The tubers will remain under the ground fattening up until July, when I will dig them up and separate them.
-The sale will be held shortly after that.
-What will be available in the sale will depend on how well the plant did in producing tubers and my own requirements, at the moment the shop shows all the cultivars I grow and are not final as to what will be in the sale.Click below to see.
+The tubers will remain under the ground fattening up until late June, when I will dig them up and separate them.
+What will be available in the sale will depend on how well the plant did in producing tubers and my own requirements.At this point the sale has been penciled in for late in July, or early August, depending on how long it takes for me to dig and split.At the moment the shop shows all the cultivars I grow and are not final as to what will be in the sale.All tubers sold will be either in a small clump of 1-2 tubers or individual tubers - please keep this in mind when purchasing.Ultimately, I only send what I would be happy to receive.They will be sent out to customers starting from the 01/09 with the pre-sale customers receiving their orders first.Click below to see.

 Click here to follow me on my social media pages.